Search

 • Sharing Code and Data: All you need to do is share a notebook and its data files and pack it up into an archive.

-• Sharing a Visualization, With or Without Interactivity: Usually, developers share the output of a data visualization in the form of a static image, but that’s useful only up to a point.
+• Sharing a Visualization, With or Without Interactivity: Usually, developers share the output of data visualization in the form of a static image, but that’s useful only up to a point.
 Through Jupyter Notebook, you allow your target audience to explore the platform.
 In turn, this helps your target audience to gain a comprehensive understanding of the data interactively.

 The Jupyter Notebook is an essential tool for learning and teaching programming languages such as Python and sharing vast amounts of data.
 You can share your Notebook online with GitHub or turn it into a slideshow.
-In case you want to share a Notebook without installing it, binder will help you do that.
+In case you want to share a Notebook without installing it, a binder will help you do that.

-Tech companies such as Google and Microsoft have their own version of the Notebook.
+Tech companies such as Google and Microsoft have their version of the Notebook.
 Developers can use these versions to build and share their Notebooks at Google Colaboratory (Google Colab) and Microsoft Azure Notebooks, respectively.

 JupyterLab vs. Jupyter Notebook